danwolstenholme-ctrl/hatch/marketing/SOCIAL_MEDIA_PACK.md

 ## 3. Visual Assets

 **Profile Picture:**
-Use the HatchIt Logo (Green/Black).
+Use the HatchIt Logo (Green on Black background).

 **Header Image:**
 A screenshot of the "Evolution Proposed" interface, showing the AI suggesting a code change with the "Accept/Reject" buttons visible.